Electricity Supply Service Performance Standard.

 Industrial Consumer |

-3. Providing Supply |
+| 3.1 Providing Supply - Service Connection |

 The time taken to reconnect the service requires the installation of low-voltage cable after the premises to be given the supply is ready to receive the cable, and subject to the wayleave approval from the parties concerned.

-In the case of GSL 3 non-compliance, affected users can claim the rebate within two months after the supply is connected. |
+In the case of GSL 3.1 non-compliance, affected users can claim the rebate within two months after the supply is connected. |

-4. Providing Supply |
+3.2 Providing Supply - Individual Street Lighting |

-In the case of GSL 4 non-compliance, affected users can claim the rebate within two months after the supply is connected. |
+Time taken to implement connection for individual street lighting (ISL) with existing pole from Connection Charge is paid.
+In the case of GSL 3.2 non-compliance, affected users can claim the rebate within two months after the supply is connected. |

 RM50 |

-5. Customer Contact |
+| 5.
+Customer Contact |

 Electricity supply disconnection will be performed in accordance with applicable law and procedures in place.
-In the case of GSL 5 non-compliance (wrongful disconnection) , affected users can claim the rebate within 2 months after the date of non-compliance. |
+In the case of GSL 5 non-compliance (wrongful disconnection) , affected users can claim the rebate within two months after the date of non-compliance. |

 RM100 |